duobliu1/PlatformSDK/README.md

 5. Tutorial

-   Step by step instruction on how to write, build and run a sample application to invoke Delta's Platform SDK to enable white-box switching.
+   Step by step instruction on how to write, build and run a sample application invoking Delta's Platform SDK to enable white-box switching.

 # Legal